-This rule change is anticipated to have little impact on meat establishment operators, who will be required to determine whether livestock producers presenting animals for slaughter are on the

-USDA Residue Repeat Violators List and, if a producer is on the list, determine whether the mandatory corrective action has been taken.
-Since very few livestock producers from Wisconsin and neighboring states are on this list, the rule change will have no impact on the vast majority of livestock producers who follow existing regulations and have a strong working relationship with their veterinarian.
-There will be a slight short-term negative economic impact on livestock producers who must attend a course and improve documentation of animal medications as a result of the rule.
+This rule change is anticipated to have little impact on meat establishment operators, who will be required to determine whether livestock producers presenting animals for slaughter are on the USDA Residue Repeat Violators List.
+Since very few livestock producers from Wisconsin and neighboring states are on this list, the proposed rule change will have no impact on the vast majority of livestock producers who follow existing regulations and have a strong working relationship with their veterinarian.
+There will be a slight short-term negative economic impact on livestock producers who must attend a course and improve documentation of animal medications as a result of the proposed rule.
 There will be a slight impact on the veterinarians of these few producers, because completion of the course will require involvement of the veterinarian.
-To the extent that the rule prevents drug residue problems and condemnation of carcasses, there will be a positive long-term economic impact.
+To the extent that the proposed rule prevents drug residue problems and condemnation of carcasses, there will be a positive long-term economic impact.
 The rule will not modify fees or have an economic impact on local governmental units or public utility rate payers.